Sultan1993/Kotlin-StyleGuide/README.md

    doSomething()
 }
 ```
-- Insert space between class name and the opening brace. <b>DONT</b> insert space between class name and the opening brace of the constructor.
+- <b>DONT</b> insert space between class name and the opening brace of the constructor.
+Insert space between class name and the opening brace of a class.

 __BAD:__